binaryB4T/OWL/README.md

    ████      ████    ██    ███    ██    ████
    ██████████████    ███████████████    ███████████

+Owl is a linux script built as a cheat for Metasploit.
+This wil make a payload, listener, persistence script and things with Armitage

 This tool is made by binaryB4T.

                                  /|_M_|\
                                 |       |